isomerpages/sndgo-corp/_about-smart-nation/Transforming SG Through Tech.md

 Data sets collected by public agencies are now available and accessible to the public through online portals, making it easy for developers to co-create digital solutions to benefit society.

-Click on the link to access the [open data sets](/resources/open-data) available.
+Click on the link to access the available [open data sets](/resources/open-data).

 ### Living Laboratory